MJones235/monument-evac-sim/results/meeting_notes_2026-05-26.md

 # Monument evacuation model: meeting notes (26 May 2026)

-## 1) What we are doing
+## 1) Overall goal

+- Overall goal: demonstrate an adaptive evacuation model where behavior changes realistically when scenario inputs change (alarm/staff/PA, blocked routes, train availability, etc.).
+- Planning goal: allow evacuation strategies to be tested under new conditions without reprogramming agents for each new scenario.
+Allow user to easily alter crowd size and composition (for example, event-day surges or demographic shifts).
 - Build an LLM-agent evacuation model of Monument station.
 - Reproduce the five Proulx (1991) drill conditions (E1-E5).
 - Calibrate first to E1 (alarm-only), then validate on E2-E5.
-- Overall goal: demonstrate an adaptive evacuation model where behavior changes realistically when scenario inputs change (alarm/staff/PA, blocked routes, train availability, etc.).
-- Planning goal: allow evacuation strategies to be tested under new conditions without reprogramming agents for each new scenario.
-- Population goal: handle changing crowd size and composition (for example, event-day surges or demographic shifts) and estimate how those changes affect outcomes such as first-move times and clearance.

-## 2) What has been achieved so far
+## 2) Done so far

 - E1-E5 scenario configs are implemented and aligned to the study conditions.
 - Key infrastructure is in place: multi-level geometry, blocked N/S escalators, staff/director systems, event system, run outputs, and comparison scripts.